Male teaching student with primary school children doing a classroom activity

 All successful candidates who receive an offer of a place for this course and choose the University of Chester as their Firm choice will be required to undergo checks with regards to their suitability to practice.

 A couple of months prior to admission to this course, the University will contact you to request that you complete a self-declaration form detailing any relevant convictions or other information that you believe may have an impact upon your ability to undertake work with children or vulnerable adults.
-You will also receive instructions on how to complete an online application for a Disclosure and Barring Service (DBS) check through the University as a registered body, there will be a charge for this.

-Please note that the University does not accept previous DBS checks from other registered bodies or the update service.
+Please note that the University does not accept previous DBS checks from other Registered Bodies or the Update Service.

-For details about the cost of the DBS and for further information please visit our DBS web pages.
+For details about the cost of the DBS check and for further information please visit our DBS web pages.

 Students from countries outside the UK are expected to have entry qualifications roughly equivalent to UK A Level for undergraduate study and British Bachelor's degree (or equivalent) for postgraduate study.
 To help you to interpret these equivalents, please click on your country of residence to see the corresponding entry qualifications, along with information about your local representatives, events, information and contacts.